Answer: Jesus, several times in the Bible, is referenced as sitting at the Father's right hand in heaven or being

 In modern English, we sometimes say that someone is the "right-hand man" of a particular boss or leader.
 What we mean is that the person has a position of authority that is at least partially derived from the authority of his or her boss or leader.
-After his resurrection Christ stated the God the Father had given him "all authority in heaven and on earth" (Matthew 28:18).
+Christ, after his resurrection, stated that God the Father had given him "all authority in heaven and on earth" (Matthew 28:18).

 In direct answer to your inquiry, the Bible reveals that currently no one is sitting to the left of God.
 In 32 A.D., just before Stephen became the first Christian martyr, he was granted a rare vision of the very throne room in heaven.

 But he (Stephen), being filled with the Holy Spirit, looked intently into heaven and saw the glory of God, and Jesus standing at the right hand of God (Acts 7:55).

 Stephen did not see anyone sitting or standing to the left of the Eternal.
 He certainly did not see the Holy Spirit anywhere near the throne, which one would expect if it really were a person in the Godhead and if the doctrine of the Trinity were true (see our article on the Trinity for more info).

 Concerning Satan, he at one time covered the Eternal's throne but did not sit next to it (Ezekiel 28:14).
 When he later stormed the throne of heaven with his demonic hoards (Revelation 12:4), he was not seeking to "share" rule of the universe with anyone.
 He sought nothing less than to destroy both the Eternal and Christ and take complete control of everything (Isaiah 14:12 - 14)!